Sacred Military Constantinian Order of Saint George: Claim by the House of Two Sicilies

 With the death of the last male of the House of Farnese on 30 January 1731, the grand magistry was inherited by Charles, eldest son of Elisabeth Farnese and King Philip V of Spain; Charles also inherited the duchies of Parma and Piacenza from the Farnese.
-After becoming king of Naples and Sicily in 1734, Charles was forced to surrender Parma to Austria in 1736, but he retained the Constantinian grand magistty and continued to exercise control of the Order even after his younger brother became duke of Parma in 1748.
+After becoming king of Naples and Sicily in 1734, Charles was forced to surrender Parma to Austria in 1736, but he retained the Constantinian grand magistry and continued to exercise control of the Order even after his younger brother became duke of Parma in 1748.
 On 16 October 1759, Charles abdicated the grand magistry (ten days after abdicating from his Italian realms) to his second surviving son, King Ferdinand IV and III of Naples and Sicily (from 1815 Ferdinand I of the Two Sicilies).
 The administration of the order was transferred from Parma to Naples in 1768. although the Order in Parma continued to be under Neapolitan control until 1797 when the estates of the Order were seized by the French.